Unicaf University (ZM) Master of Arts in English Language and Literature

 Learning Outcomes

- Describe the relationship between a range of modern novels andideas of madness and Trauma;
+(iii) Describe the relationship between a range of modern novels and ideas of madness and trauma.

- Situate these works within their historical and social contexts;
+(iv) Situate the works within their historical and social contexts.

- Evaluate the relationship between the trauma and madness contexts and the fictional works;
+(v) Evaluate the relationship between the trauma and madness contexts and the literary works examined.

 Prerequisites: